 Amir Sends Congratulations To King Of Malaysia

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to King of Malaysia HM Sultan Ibrahim Iskandar, on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to King of Malaysia Sultan Ibrahim Iskandar, on the anniversary of his country's Independence Day.

 Legal Disclaimer: